microsoft/OpticSim.jl/docs/src/glasscat.md

 Adding new AGF sources is done by editing `deps/sources.txt`.
 Minimally, you must provide a name (e.g. SCHOTT) and sha256sum for the AGF file, which can then be placed manually into `deps/downloads/glasscat/[NAME].agf`.
 Instead of manually sourcing the AGF file, you can also provide a download link for the build script. `deps/sources.txt` already contains examples of all possible use cases.
 After updating the file, execute `] build OpticSim` to rebuild `AGFGlassCat.jl`.

 Source names will be used as module names, so follow the standard convections: alphanumeric, no leading numbers, begin with an uppercase letter.
 Furthermore, optical systems in the examples file expect glass catalogs to have specific names.
-The default setup includes HOYA, NIKON, OHARA, SCHOTT and SUMITA; changing these names could break some examples.
+The default setup includes HOYA, NIKON, OHARA, SCHOTT and Sumita; changing these names could break some examples.

 Glass types are accessed like so: `OpticSim.GlassCat.CATALOG_NAME.GLASS_NAME`, e.g.